meceware/meceware.com/docs/fullpage-for-elementor.md

 ### Remove JS

 This parameter removes specified Javascript file from output.
 Be aware, this might crash the page output.
 Write javascript names with comma in between.

+## FAQ

+#### Can I move my license to another server?

+Yes, you can!
+You can *deactivate* your license on your old server and use the same license on your new server.
+Don't forget to *Deactivate*.
+Please see [License Key](#license-key "License Key") section for more information.

+#### How can I generate the invoice for the plugin?

+You would have received an email from Gumroad that shows the plugin license key as well as an *Invoice* button.
+You can generate your invoice by clicking on that button.

+#### I cannot see extensions even if I installed the Extensions plugin!

+FullPage extensions can be purchased seperately and is not available with the plugin out-of-the-box.
+If you haven't purchased any extension, you don't need to use/activate the extensions plugin.

+If you have purchased one or more extensions, please take a look at the [Extensions](#extensions "Extensions") section for the tutorial video that shows how to install them.

+#### How can I show a normal web site on mobile and fullpage scrolling web site on desktop?

+You can activate Responsive Mode.
+To activate Responsive Mode, please set [Responsive Width](#responsive-width "Responsive Width") option to `767` (or any screen width you want).
+That's it!
+For the screens that has width less than `767px`, a normal scrolling web site will be shown.

+You can also try setting [Responsive Auto-Height](#section-behaviour "Section Behaviour") option for the sections.

+#### I cannot see my header and footer!

+By default, empty page template is enabled.
+To disable it, please take a look at the [tutorial video](#enable-empty-page-template "Enable Empty Page Template").

+### I cannot scroll to my footer!

+If scrollbars are disabled, only the content inside the sections are visible.
+To be able to show the footer, it needs to be moved inside a section.
+You can use the [Show Theme Footer](#show-theme-footer "Show Theme Footer") customization.